dddrrreee/cs140e-25win/labs/16-fat32-readonly/README.md

 ------------------------------------------------------------------------

-***NOTE***:
+Today you'll build a read-only FAT32 file system that can read from the microSD card plugged into your pi.

-  - In a poetic irony, my laptop died last night and the m.2 ssd wouldn't boot a new spare laptop.
-So the code in this lab is identical to last year, based on a lab reworking by Akshay.
+I keep forgetting how long masters admissions folders take, so this lab is identical to last year, based on a lab reworking by Akshay:
   - Make sure you start with the [PRELAB](PRELAB.md)!
   - There is also a [FAT32 cheatsheet](./fat32-cheat-sheet.md).
 You
     really want to read and use this.